Corrected generalized cross-validation for finite ensembles of penalized estimators: Background

 \subsection{GCV for ensemble estimator}

 Before we delve into our proposed estimators, let us first consider the ordinary Generalized Cross-Validation (GCV) estimator.
-Suppose we have a linear predictor $\hf(\bx) = \bx^{\top}\hat{\bbeta}$ where $\hat{\bbeta}$ is obtained through \eqref{eq:def-hbeta} based on the dataset $(\bX, \by)$.
+Suppose that we have a linear predictor $\hf(\bx) = \bx^{\top}\hat{\bbeta}$ where $\hat{\bbeta}$ is obtained through \eqref{eq:def-hbeta} based on the dataset $(\bX, \by)$.
 With the notation $\df$ in \eqref{df}, the ordinary GCV estimator for the prediction risk of this estimate $\hbeta$ is defined as:

-The numerator of the GCV estimator is the training error, which is typically biased downwards (larger than the true prediction risk).
+The numerator of the GCV estimator, representing the average training error, usually underestimates the true prediction risk.
+The denominator of the GCV estimator, smaller than one, is designed to correct this underestimation.
 On the other hand, the denominator of the GCV estimator accounts for this training ``optimism''.
 Note that this definition of the degree-of-freedom adjusted estimator coincides with the classic definition of GCV for linear smoother \citep{golub_heath_wabha_1979,craven_wahba_1979}, where the trace of the smoothing matrix represents the degrees of freedom of the linear predictor.
 Existing literature provides a rich theoretical background for the consistency and efficiency of the ordinary GCV estimator.
 For instance, its behaviors have been analyzed by \citet{bayati2011lasso, bayati2013estimating,miolane2021distribution,celentano2020lasso} for the lasso and in Section 3 of \citet{bellec2020out} for penalized M-estimator.
 For ridge regression, \cite{patil2021uniform} show the uniform consistency of the ordinary GCV even in the overparameterized regimes when the feature size $p$ is larger than the sample size $n$.
 Beyond ridge regression, the consistency of the estimator \eqref{eq:gcv-naive} is shown to be consistent for other convex penalized estimators under suitable design conditions, see for example, \cite{bayati2011lasso,bayati2013estimating,bellec2020out}.

 Two natural extensions of GCV for bagging can be considered.
 For the first extension (\eqref{eq:gcv-naive} below), the subsamples $I_1,\dots,I_M$ are sampled without looking at the data, and subsequently only the training data $(\bx_i,y_i)_{i\in I_{1:M}}$ is used for training, where $I_{1:M}=\cup_{m=1}^MI_{m}$.
 Then, since the training data is $(\bx_i,y_i)_{i\in I_{1:M}}$, a natural extension of the ordinary GCV for the ensemble estimator \eqref{eq:def-M-ensemble} is the following estimator: